lopcode/pellet/README.md

 # Pellet

 An opinionated Kotlin web framework, with best-practices built-in.
+Enthusiastically uses and encourages Kotlin-first features and idioms, to help you write concise, correct, and pragmatic backend services.

 Pellet handles a huge number of requests per second, has a tiny dependency graph (`kotlin-stdlib`, `kotlinx-coroutines`, and `slf4j-api`), and offers approximately one way of doing things.